-Foreign languages courses such as German, French or Spanish will be offered to our safari guides, enabling them to enhance their qualifications and in future offer professional wildlife guiding in the above languages.
-Adult education will be made available for those of our staff wishing to become literate in languages as Maa, Swahili and English.
+Foreign languages courses such as German are offered to our safari guides, enabling them to enhance their qualifications and in future offer professional wildlife guiding in German.
+Adult education is available for those of our staff wishing to become literate in languages as Maa, Swahili and English.